 Notice that each of those rejections and resubmissions took about a week - the final submission, of an executioner, was more than a month later, in the middle of June.
 Why the big gap?

-One of the 1992 figures was King Lionheart, a pretty straightforward idea:
+One of the 1992 figures was King Lionheart (not that one), a pretty straightforward idea:

 While that figure was in development, David Arshawsky pitched some ideas for a little "sidekick" figure to go with him.
 What kind of hanger-on would a king have?
 Why, a jester, of course!
 Arshawsky went back to his Mega Mutant concept with Antic Ant: